 - Ignite and disseminate research-based decision-making and problem-solving for school districts in need.

-Candidates for the Ed.D. will complete 102 credits of graduate study, 42 of which must be completed in the Sage doctoral program.
-Those credits include core coursework, an experiential component integrated throughout the program, and a culminating research activities.
-The program is designed to be small; a maximum of 15 part-time candidates will be accepted.
-They will proceed through the program as a cohort that begins, after initial start up, every other year.
+Candidates for the Ed.D. will complete 106 credits of graduate study, 46 of which must be completed in the Sage doctoral program.
+Those credits include core coursework, an experiential component integrated throughout the program, and culminating research activities.
+The program is designed to be small; a maximum of 20 part-time candidates will be accepted.
+They will proceed through the program as a cohort that begins every Fall semester.
 The seven semester program design includes summer residencies, weekend format courses, online components, and interaction with state and national experts.

-The Ed.D. in Educational Leadership is housed on Sage’s Albany campus, with state of the art classrooms and small and large group meeting spaces.
-Additionally, extensive online resources including Moodle, databases, and journals support the online coursework of the candidates.
+The Ed.D. in Educational Leadership is housed on Sage’s Albany campus.
+For NYC students, courses are held in Manhattan for Fall and Spring Semesters and in Albany during summer residency weeks.
+All students benefit from state-of-the-art classrooms, and small and large group meeting spaces.
+Additionally, extensive online resources including Google, Moodle, databases, and journals support the online coursework of the candidates.